biolink/biolink-model/docs/Genotype.md

 # Class: Genotype

-An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some extablished background
+An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background

 URI: [biolink:Genotype](https://w3id.org/biolink/vocab/Genotype)